 What’s the very first product/service you ever tried to sell in life?

-I set up a ‘Hire Me’ page on my blog about 4 months after I started it in order to sell my article writing, copywriting, and VA services
+I set up a ‘Hire Me’ page on my blog about four months after I started it in order to sell my article writing, copywriting, and VA services.

 How did you market it?

-The page itself was a great way to market my services and let people know I was hiring but I also optimized the page for SEO and mentioned it in my blog posts.
+The page itself was a great way to market my services and let people know I was looking for work but I also optimized the page for SEO and mentioned it in my blog posts.